Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ## NSQ

-NSQ is a nice little Go based queue.
+NSQ is a little Go based queue.
 It can be scaled and has a minimal footprint on the system.
 It has a lookup service which consumers use to receive messages and a daemon that senders use to send messages.

 NSQ's philosophy is that the daemon should run with the sender application.
 That way, the sender sends to localhost only.
 But the daemon is connected to the lookup service and that's how they achieve a global queue.